Sylvia (singer): Early life

 Sylvia Jane Kirby was born on December 9, 1956, in Kokomo, Indiana, United States.
 Her parents made automobile radios for the General Motors company while her grandfather operated a sawmill and grew tobacco.
 Although both her parents were not musically inclined, her mother often wrote poems and songs as a hobby.
 Her family spent time in Tennessee during her childhood where Kirby was routinely exposed to country music.
-As a young child she started singing in Kokomo's Pilgrim Holiness Church and routinely sang in front of her parent's bathroom mirror while listening to country music.
-Following high school graduation in November 1975, Kirby moved to Nashville, Tennessee in pursuit of country music stardom.
+As a young child she started singing in Kokomo's Pilgrim Holiness Church and routinely sang in front of her parents' bathroom mirror while listening to country music.
+Following high school graduation in November 1975, Kirby moved to Nashville, Tennessee, in pursuit of country music stardom.

 Kirby's first Nashville job was working as a secretary at Pi-Gem Records under the supervision of record producer, Tom Collins.
 According to her website, Kirby stayed with Pi-Gem for four years, doing secretarial tasks and learning the music business.
 Kirby also had interest in recording with Collins.
 Collins believed she had potential if she made changes to her appearance and continued working on her vocals.
 Collins helped her become a demo singer and background vocalist for Janie Fricke and Barbara Mandrell.
 She also auditioned for the country group, Dave & Sugar, but did get into the group.
 Kirby's new connections and Collins's support helped her secure a recording contract, with Jerry Bradley signing her to RCA Records in 1979.